 The Sprint programme was originally promoted by WMCA through the HS2 Connectivity Package as part of the West Midlands Devolution Deal.
-The A34 Walsall to Birmingham route was one of the Sprint schemes proposed for accelerated delivery as part of the transport strategy for the Commonwealth Games in 2022.
+The A45 Birmingham to Airport and Solihull route was one of the Sprint schemes proposed for accelerated delivery as part of the transport strategy for the Commonwealth Games in 2022.
 The key principles of Sprint and agreement to progress the priority routes for the Commonwealth Games were approved by Cabinet on 24th January 2018.

-The A34 Walsall to Birmingham Sprint scheme follows the corridor from Walsall to Birmingham via Scott Arms and Perry Barr, enhancing the public transport offer between those locations as well as connecting to the HS2 station at Curzon Street and other key transport nodes within the city centre.
-The total length of route is about 8.0km within the city boundary with a further 6.5km within the boundaries of Sandwell and Walsall.
-The original proposals within Birmingham were approved at Cabinet on 17th December 2019, while works within Sandwell and Walsall received separate approvals from those authorities.
+The A45 Birmingham to Airport and Solihull Sprint scheme follows the corridor from Birmingham to the Airport and Solihull town centre via the A45 Corridor, splitting at the 'Wheatsheaf' junction to the Airport (via A45) and to Solihull (via Lode Lane, Solihull).
+A separate package will cover measures within the Ring Road.
+The scheme will enhance the public transport offer between the above locations as well as connecting to the HS2 station at Curzon Street and other key transport nodes.
+The total length of route is about 8.5km within the city boundary with a further 9.0km within the boundary of Solihull.
+The original proposals within Birmingham were approved at Cabinet on 17th March 2020, while works within Solihull received separate approval from that authority.